markushhgo/respa/README.md

 Your contributions are always welcome!

-Our main issue tracking is in [Jira](https://helsinkisolutionoffice.atlassian.net/projects/RESPA/issues).
-However, we also monitor this repository's issues and import them to Jira.
-If you want to report a bug or see a new feature feel free to create a [new issue](https://github.com/City-of-Helsinki/respa/issues/new) on GitHub or discuss it with us on [Gitter](https://gitter.im/City-of-Helsinki/heldev).
+Our main issue tracking is on [Github](https://github.com/digipointtku/respaTku/issues).
+If you want to report a bug or see a new feature feel free to create a [new issue](https://github.com/digipointtku/respaTku/issues/new) on GitHub.
 Alternatively, you can create a pull request (base master branch).
 Your PR will be reviewed by the project tech lead.

 Who is using Respa
 ------------